RiyadHassen/RiyadHassen/README.md

 -  Fun fact: ...
 My goal is to continuously enhance my skills and knowledge in these areas to drive innovation and create solutions that solve real-world problems
 -->
-- 🔭 I'm a graduate student and teaching assistant in computer science at the University of Wisconsin  Madison
+- 🔭 I'm a grad student and teaching assistant in the Department of Computer Science at the University of Wisconsin  Madison
-- - 🌱 I am pursuing my interests in computer science and  Machine Learning.
+- - 🌱 I am pursuing my computer science and  Machine Learning interests.
 - ⚡ I worked as a Software Engineer and Backend Developer.
-- I worked as a teaching assistant and mentored students in the area of DSA.
+- I worked as a teaching assistant and mentored students on Problem-solving (Data structure and algorithms).
-- 👯 I’m looking to collaborate on open-source projects and research groups in AI/Machine Learning/Computer Vision.
+- 👯 I’m looking to collaborate on open-source projects and research groups in the area of AI/Machine Learning/Computer Vision.